-How the test is doneIn a tilt table study, the patient is strapped to a table, which is then mechanically tilted to an upright position.
-While monitoring the pulse, blood pressure, electrocardiogram, and sometimes blood oxygen saturation, the patient is left in a motionless standing position for 20 to 30 minutes.
-When the patient's syncope is reproduced during the test, a "positive" tilt table study is said to have occurred .
+How the Test Is DoneIn a tilt table study, the patient is strapped to a table, which is then mechanically tilted to an upright position.
+While monitoring the pulse, blood pressure, electrocardiogram, and sometimes blood oxygen saturation, the patient is left in a “motionless standing position” for 20 to 30 minutes.
+If the patient's syncope is reproduced during the test, a "positive" tilt table study is said to have occurred .